 - In a large mixing bowl, add the meat, Worcestershire sauce, onion, and seasoning.

 - Cooked until cooked through.
-If on griddle, turn after about 3 to 5 minutes.
-Allow to cook for 3 to 5 more minutes.
+If on the griddle, turn it after about 3 to 5 minutes.
+Allow cooking for 3 to 5 more minutes.

 Hamburger is cooked thoroughly when its internal temperature is 160 degrees.